-Muddy says: Swap poncey for a cool, quirky dining experience that works for all the family.
-It can only be the HInd’s Head in Bray.
+Swap poncey for an elegant but quirky dining experience that works for all the family.
+It can only be Heston Michelin star Hind's Head in Bray.

 Reflecting its hunting lodge and coaching inn past, the vibe is quirky with a nod to the many royal connections.
-Upstairs is now The Royal Lounge – essentially a cocktail bar, with tweed and velvet furnishings, taxidermy and dim lighting.
+Upstairs you’ll find the The Royal Lounge – essentially a cocktail bar, with tweed and velvet furnishings, taxidermy and dim lighting.
 Think cool gentlemen’s club without the overflowing testosterone.

 You’ll also find the dramatic private dining room on this floor – The Vicar’s Room, painted deep red with teasing, tongue-in-cheek references to the building’s association with Simon Alleyn, the infamous Vicar of Bray.
 A dining table created from a single trunk of oak dominates the room, under a pair of parlour chandeliers depicting the heads of Queens Mary I and Elizabeth I. If you’re a big group book in, no room hire, no minimum spend, but a really special place to dine.

 Regular diners drift downstairs after a couple of craft beers or Emily’s Earl Grey Tea Sours, to enjoy the eclectic British style of cooking.
 It’s relaxed – no crisp white linens – but the staff are attentive (you don’t get a Michelin star without top notch service).

 Oh, and the brilliant bit is there’s a kids and Sunday lunch menu available too.
 So you can enjoy a special family meal without having a ‘my kids only eat fish fingers’ panic.